immuta/node-libhdfs3/README.md

 ```
 #### .connect(options, callback)

 Open a connection to an HDFS cluster using the supplied configuration options.
+Supported
+options include kerberos authentication, effective user setting (impersonation), and
+any additional HDFS config settings.

 * **options** - The configuration options to use when establishing the connection
 * **callback** - `callback (err, success)`